rust-dev-tools/dev-tools-team/rustfmt/stability.md

 * Stabilise the `required_version` option (probably renamed)
 * API changes are a major version increment; major and minor formatting changes are a minor formatting increment, BUT major changes are opt-in with a version number, e.g, using rustfmt 1.4, you get 1.0 formatting unless you specify `required_version = 1.4`
-* rustfmt supports all editions on the same major version number and the last previous one (an LTS release - open question: is this necessary?), e.g., rustfmt 2.4 would support `1.19, 2.0, 2.1, 2.2, 2.3, 2.4`
+* rustfmt supports all versions on the same major version number and the last previous one (an LTS release - open question: is this necessary?), e.g., rustfmt 2.4 would support `1.19, 2.0, 2.1, 2.2, 2.3, 2.4`
 * internally, `required_version` is supported just like other configuration options
 * alternative - the edition version could be specified in Cargo.toml as a dev-dependency/task and passed to rustfmt